Are Restraining Orders Public Record?(4 Most Common Types Explained)

 Is A Restraining Order Public Record?

 You can either request a copy from the court clerk or online.
-Since court records are primarily accessible, restraining orders can also be accessible through electronic court records online.
+Since court records are public, restraining orders can be found online.

 A restraining order can be issued as part of a criminal or civil court judgment.
-It's important to note that a restraining order does not always require an associated criminal charge but will be visible in your criminal records.
+A restraining order doesn't always need a criminal charge.
+But, it will show up in your criminal records.

 FAQs

-At a permanent restraining order hearing, the plaintiff must demonstrate that a restraining order is merited - just as it would be in any other legal case.
+At a permanent restraining order hearing, the plaintiff must show that a restraining order is needed.
+This is the same standard as in any other legal case.

 Yes, it is a crime if you violate a restraining order.
-Failing to adhere to a restraining order in California can have dire consequences, especially when done intentionally and knowingly before the set court date expires.
+In California, ignoring a restraining order can have dire consequences.
+This is especially true if done knowingly and intentionally before the court date expires.

 No, you should not disclose a restraining order to a potential employer if not asked.
-When an employer inquires about your criminal record, it implies that specific documents are pertinent to the position or else they would be advantageous in doing the job.
+When an employer asks about your criminal record, it implies that certain documents are relevant to the job.
+They would be helpful in doing the work.

 Yes, a restraining order will show up on a background check requested by an employer.
-Employers can utilize background checks that delve into state or county court records to search for applicants' and employees' matches.
+Employers can use background checks to search state or county court records for matches on applicants and employees.

 Related Article: Misdemeanors that Prevent Employment